 The rationality assumption of REM has been successfully challenged by Behavioural Economics.
 Empirical social psychology has revealed two distinct types of problem.
 Decision biases are rife, and common across populations, so apparently hardwired by evolution.
 More mysteriously, how a choice is 'framed' has been shown to affect the decision; evidently via the associations that people use when they interpret the choice in a way that makes it meaningful to them.
 The vehicle for framing is narrative language.
 Such language is performative, not descriptive.
 As argued by Austin (1962), it is usually neither true nor false: it is an action.
-To emphasise this feature, he analysed language as 'speech acts'.
-'Framing' and many other speech acts such as naming, are just as much economic activities as production.
-To incorporate language properly into economic analysis we must inescapably decompose narratives into an economically pertinent typology of speech act.
-Simple steps in this direction is the primary purpose of this paper: it is an agenda that follows logically from work such as that of Alster (2007), who grounded methodological individualism in the analysis of the use of common language such as proverbs.
+To emphasise this feature, he analysed language as 'speech acts.'
+'Framing' and many other speech acts such as naming, are economic activities.
+But to incorporate language properly into economic analysis we need a categorization of narratives into an economically pertinent typology of speech act.
+Taking some initial steps in this direction is the primary purpose of this paper: it is an agenda that follows logically from work such as that of Alster (2007), who grounded methodological individualism in the analysis of the use of common language such as proverbs.
 Since different narratives may circulate in different groups, resulting in the same decision being framed differently, this opens the possibility of systematic behavioural differences between groups.
-REM is an attempt to accommodate narrativeinfluenced economic behaviour, without ad hoc adjustments that make anything permissible.
+REM is an attempt to accommodate narrative-influenced economic behaviour, without ad hoc adjustments that make anything permissible.

 I make no claims for the general applicability of RSM.
 Like REM (and IEM) it is a workhorse designed for a range of behaviour.
-Being more complex than REM, by the principle of Occam's Razor it is only justified when that complexity adds predictive value.
+Being more complex that REM, by the principle of Occam's Razor it is only justified when that complexity adds predictive value.
 Being a gross simplification of actual human behaviour, it will become misleading if its applications are over-extended.
-But, as I will show, there is an important class of problem - the compliance problem - for which it is superior to any current model, and it helps to account for why both common decision biases and framing matter.
-Specifically, RSM enables us unbundle 'preferences' to analyse step-by-step the process by which 'oughts' can be created that are in tension with 'wants'.
+But, as I will show, there is an important class of problem - the compliance problem - for which it is superior to current models, and it helps to account for why both common decision biases and framing matter.
+Specifically, RSM enables us unbundle

+'preferences' to analyse step-by-step the process by which 'oughts' can be created that are in tension with 'wants.'
 I show that to be effective, an 'ought' must be generated through a specific set of speech acts.
-I show how the utterance of this package by a nodal actor creates the scaffolding within which reciprocal actions, which once built are self-sustaining, can be constructed.
+I show how the utterance of this package by a nodal actor constructs the scaffolding within which an internally coherent package of ideas can be put in place.
+Once these ideas are all in place, the resulting reciprocal actions are self-sustaining and the scaffolding can be allowed to wither away.

-RSM is endowed from birth with a brain that is more fully specified than the economic theorist's conception of REM, but less restrictive than the student version prevalent in common usage.
+RSM is endowed from birth with a brain that is more fully specified that the economic theorist's conception of REM, but less restrictive that the student version prevalent in common usage.
 This brain is predisposed to be susceptible to social influence, and acculturation transforms the infant brain into the adult mind.
 This two-stage sketch of RSM is highly reductive: its justification is again that it is a minimal simplification with which to analyse a class of behaviour.